harrietc52/tm470_tma03/Section2.md

-# Section 2: Review  (2000 words)
+# Section 2: Review  (3885/2000 words)

 ## Review of current stage of project work
-200 words

-_Begin the account of how you feel the project is going.
-This is not an analysis and evaluation of the work that you have already reported in the earlier sections: this is your reflection on the process you have been going through and what you have achieved.
-It should include your thoughts on what went well/badly, and you how you would do things differently another time. : as an understanding of the process can be just as important to your personal development as it is to future projects you are involved with._

-_Critically review how you have tackled the project.
-Has clearly identified examples of effective work and factors that frustrate effective work and considered how they have been managed._

-_**Be critical**_

 As a whole, I think the project is progressing quite well and I feel in a good position with a few months left.
-I am mostly proud of creating a working application in React Native, having no prior experience in this framework.
-The majority of stories from the initial scope have been completed, apart from two, and when interacting with the system, it appears to work with few bugs.
+I am proud of creating a working application in React Native, having no prior experience in this framework.
+The majority of stories from the initial scope have been completed, apart from two, and when interacting with the system, it appears to work smoothly with minimal bugs.

-* how much effort you made*

-* What went well?
-What can I learn from that for the rest of my work on this module?
-* What didn’t go so well?
-How did I recover from my problems?
-What can I learn from that for the rest of my work on this module?

-Another learning has been stakeholder communication.
-* Reflection on process you have been going through
-    * requirement gathering
-        * learning not to ask so many questions
-    * github
-        * having each sub task in a card which can have unlimited notes/ images/ tabbles/ adding
-        * all in mark down so can copy and paste into assigment
-        * the board which makes it easy to move cards and prioritised them
-        * cards can have labels, added labels for s/m/l
-        * milestones act as the stages
-        * helped making me effective
-        * so useful to look back at, pull in evidence for various tma's
-    * architecture
-        * prototype
-        * class diagram
-            * assocaitions
-    * HCI/ mockups
-        * lucid chart worked well
-        * could copy paste easily, has lots of components to use
-        * helped view what could be reused
-    * extra step needed to find resources
-        * high risk resources not focusing on
-            * What went badly
-            * not having data
-            * not having found api for frost dates upfront
-    * implementation
-        * longer to learn vue than expected
-            * What went badly
-            * a lot of research dduring the implementation of astory as language was unknown
-            * slowing down development
-            * could have had dedicated two weeks to learning react
-            * was learning on the go
-        * story planning
-            * meant stories were ready to go
-            * technically a agile step to get stories "ready"
-            * in analysis requirements meant each story was clear when it came to picking it up, with a mock up, test, acceptance criteria, texual description etc
-            * helped influence prgress made
-        * postman
-            * a quick way of testing the api without thining about front end implementation
-            * automatic documentation
-            * a tool used in work to better define interfaces
-            * could play around with params, urls, check what responses are returned
-        * front-end / back-end seperate
-            * with back end stories no worries or concerns as confident in rails development
-    * testing
-        * should have done ,more as went along
-    * feedback
-        * having friends and family to prioritise stories, and provide feedback

-* Right at the end of your work on the module another useful question is: What would I do differently if I did the project again?

-* How you would do things differently another time
-    * dedicated time to learn vue
-    * dedicated time to find resources
-        * hard when your not 100% what you need though until implementing
-    * think about non-functional requirements more and add stories for them
-        * didnt add story about adding ux thruogh. involved researching and choosing a library, testing etc
-        * could split out research stories about which library to use
-    * although a app was prefered from initial requirements, could have spent more time looking into other options
-        * web app might have been easier but wouldnt have learnt vue
+good:
+Reflection on the use of tools that are helping the projects effectiveness, such as Zotero, Postman, GitHub and Gantt Chart are considered in Appendix 23; this also includes reflection on my Project Journal keeping (Appendix 24).

+I spent alot of time creating and assessing user stories, adding mock ups, testing criterial, acceptance criteria, texual description etc. This meant when it did come to executing a story, I had a clear idea of what needed to be done, which definitely influenced rate of development; 10 stories in around a month.

+I appreciated having friends and family who I could send the questionnaires, mock-ups and MVP too and get quick feedback.
+I enjoyed that I wasn't required to prioritise stories, as I feel like I would prioritised different features to them, making the application less useful.
+For example, the UX improvements are not something I usually am concern about improvement, however they are the majority of the users feedback which means I have learn't more about UX that I expected when starting the project.

+bad:
+If I were to do the project again, I would first schedule time upfront to learn more about the chosen language.
+I would also create a story for each of the research tasks, such as those resources identified as high risk.
+I left researching tools, or APIs, such as the weather API or gathering vegetable data until starting the story, at which point it was almost too when, as my schedule has only considered implementation timings.
+I should have spend more time mitigating the risks of not finding certial resources before development work started.

+I would make stories for UX, if I had known what an important aspect this would be.
+For example, I hadn't a story about creating the navigation bar at the bottom of the screen, becuase I hadn't given it much thought.
+Although it appeared in the mock-ups, my stories were created from user requirements, where they understandly, assume there is some sort of navigation, and therefore don't state it.
+It also took a few hours work to test a few different navigation bar component libraries before choosing one and a story could have tracked this work more transparently.

+Throughout, I would have liked to do more testing.
+When estimating story times and my project schedule, I should have factored in an extra hour for each story to implement tests.
+I did some basic test-driven development when I was struggling on something particular, however I will now go back and add some more.

-        * web apps are now websites just displayed on decive in a good way which could have worked
+Although an app was prefereable from initial requirements, I could have spent more time looking into other options, For example, web apps are now websites just displayed on decive in a more effective way, which could have worked.
+However, I wouldn't have got to learn React Native.

-    * lifecycles
-        * discussed in section ..
-    * plan before project start date
-        * time between start and tma01, although short, dont feel like i did lots
-        * but i did get a prototoe of the vue or cordova request to rails data which was good to fundamentally see it working
+Further observations about how I tackled the project are inlcuded in Appendix 25.

 ## Project Management
-1530/500 words

-Review your project management.
-Identify those elements of your plan that have not progressed as satisfactorily as you expected and briefly record the reason(s)

-**LO9**: Plan and organise your project work appropriately, and keep systematic records of plans, progress and outcomes.
-**Has a clear plan and makes an accurate assessment of progress in relation to the original plan.
-Understands what has gone well and what has not gone to plan.**
+I am finding myself working on smaller fixes, planning or writing up notes, in the morning before work for around 45 minutes.
+The majority of the codeing work is done most evenings for around two hours.
+I am also given one study day a week through work, to spend time on module work, which is when I have been doing most of the report writing as I find this easier to do in longer sessions.

 ### Lifecycle

-Initially, I started the project following a KanBan approach (ref).
-However, the process felt to big for complex for a person project with too many moving parts, as there could be multiple tasks at play at any one time, left me feeling overwhelmed.
-After some research.
-I found WaterScrumFall, a hybrid Agile method which combines Waterfall and Scrum, where Scrum is inserted into the middle of the Watefall cycle.
-Appendix 24 provides a comparison table of the other lifecycle approaches which were considered and tested.

 As WaterScrumFall has three distinct phrases, the first being "Water", it provided the upfront structure of Waterfall, which I wanted as I was closely folling TM354 Case Study steps which were in a Waterfall approach.
 I was able to gather and analysis requirements, design the database and HCI designs and complete as much upfront preparation as possible which the project benefitted from.

 The "Scrum" approach to implementation allowed me to develop an MVP, which took four weeks.
-I was able to have users verfiy the system, provde feedback (as shown in Appendix ...).
+I was able to have users verfiy the system, proivde feedback from both the mock-ups (Appendix 19) and MVP (Appendix 26).
 From this, I generated the "Improvement", or "Version 2" stories.
 This has been great becuase although I get upfront requirements, users don't know exactly what they would like until they have sometime to test and look at.
 On think I haven't dont much of is testing, as I have felt the pressure to get a working software, which is something I'm going to work on over the next iteration.
 I now have a small group of stories which I will discuess in section x, as part of the upcoming plan.

 The final "Fall" phrase, will be the "release" the the software.
 I will again gather feedback from users.
 As a whole, I think WaterScrumFall has been a well suited and efficent process for this project.
 More discussion of its effectiveness will be included in the final report.

 ### Plan

 From MVP feedback, 15 new stories were created.
 For each story I gave it a size: Small, Medium or Large, where I would expect small to take less than a day, medium a day, and large over a day.
 After sizing them up, and putting them in order.
 To decide on this priority order, I noted how many times a feature was mentioned by users, and then considered the size and value of the stories.
 With small cost and high value first.
-I added them to the original Gantt Chart (appendix ..) under TMA02 and before report.
+I added them to the original Gantt Chart (Appendix 27) under TMA02 and before report.
 However, there was not enough days to complete them all, before starting the critical start date of EMA writing.

 The stories which are high cost in time, low in value have been moved to the back log.
 (The large tag is still on them, and the order will remain, so if any spare time I can go and pick one up, however this is very unlikely.)
 This leaves 10 remaining stories: five small, two medium and three large.
 Six of these stories are relative simple UI changes which will made a big difference to the usability of the application, for little effort, such as adding colour, text description and images.
 For example, adding a button to add a vegetable from the plot screen should be straight forward as the button will simply re-navigate the user to the Vegetables screen.
 These are all "Small" apart from "Add vegetable images" is Medium because although it will be straight forward to replace an icon or image for another image, it may require more time sources freely available images.
 The other Medium story "Stub frost dates", as it involves both the front and back-end applications.
 However the architecture for this is already in place, as it involves only adding an attribute on a "Plot", so I don't expect it to take long.